StevenMayher/432-2022/projectA/rubric_proposal_draft.md

     -   code to restrict the sample to no more than 1200 rows, as needed.
 -   Sanity checks and testing are an important part of verifying that the code does what you think it does.
-The student should unclude brief descriptions of whatever checks you do in this section of the proposal, in complete sentences between code chunks, but should not include any long printouts of data or summaries that are not helpful
+The student should include brief descriptions of whatever checks you do in this section of the proposal, in complete sentences between code chunks, but should not include any long printouts of data or summaries that are not helpful